 NOTE: Performing a factory reset is only possible when the vehicle is in your account.
 After the vehicle is removed from your account, you no longer have access to perform a reset of customized settings to the factory defaults and to erase all personal data.

 Interior Electronics

-In addition to storage compartments and cup holders (see Interior Storage on page 29), the Model 3 interior supports various electronics such as an RFID transmitter that reads key fobs and key cards (see Keys on page 18), USB ports, a wireless phone charger, and a 12V power socket.
+In addition to storage compartments and cup holders (see Interior Storage on page 31), the Model 3 interior supports various electronics such as USB ports, wireless phone chargers, and a 12V power socket.

 USB Ports